People

 She has dreamed on and on of becoming a person who could contribute to the development of society by exploring the brain, the unknown area.
 She majored in biological science and psychology at Chonnam National University and was able to study the brain from various perspectives.
 She also decided to grow into a scientist with an interdisciplinary approach while participating in the study of brain disease, brain engineering, and cognitive science through undergraduate research and internships.
 Recently, she is interested in how learning and memory occur in the brain and she will always do research in the spirit of trying to learn new things through a master's course in the Department of Brain and Cognitive Sciences at KAIST.

-Seung Ju Yoo(Master's)
+Seung Ju Yoo(M.S.)

 • iPSC